outde-xyz/website/content/Discussions/2021-04-28_graf_haspelmathblog.md

 Haspelmath frequently talks about how X should actually be called Y or Z.
 By [his own admission](https://dlc.hypotheses.org/989), he keeps "insisting on careful use of terminology in linguistics".
-One terminological quibble that keeps coming up is why [*typology* should be called *comparative linguistics*](https://dlc.hypotheses.org/1915).
+For example, one terminological quibble that keeps coming up is why [*typology* should be called *comparative linguistics*](https://dlc.hypotheses.org/1915).
 Many of the problems with his specific terminological proposals have already been pointed out in the comments there, and I don't have much to add on those.
 I'll just take a moment to link to [xkcd](https://xkcd.com/927/) and [smbc](https://www.smbc-comics.com/comic/definition), which succinctly point out the real problem with such terminological musings.